ray-project/ray/doc/source/serve/autoscaling.md

 ![pic](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling.svg)

-- Deployment handle(Client) and worker replica periodically push the stats to the autoscaler.
+- Each ServeHandle and each worker replica periodically push the stats to the autoscaler.
-- The autoscaler requires serve handle queue metrics and replicas requests metrics to make decision whether to scale (up or down) the replicas.
+- The autoscaler requires ServeHandle queue metrics and replicas queries metrics to make decision whether to scale (up or down) the replicas.
-- Deployment Handle(Client) keeps polling the replica stats from controller to get the updated replicas information.
-Serve Handle(Client) will send requests directly to the replica based on the replicas information (Round Robin).
+- ServeHandle continues to poll the updated group of replicas from the controller.
+Upon discovery of the new replicas, it will send any buffered or new queries to the replica until `max_concurrent_queries` is reached

 :::{note}
-When the controller dies, the client will still be able to send requests, but autoscaling will be paused.
+When the controller dies, the client will still be able to send queries, but autoscaling will be paused.
 When the controller recovers, the autoscaling will resume, but all previous metrics collected will be lost.
 :::

 ## Autoscaling parameters